nedap/relational-model/README.md

 # API

-Extending the Model class in CoffeeScript will add the following static methods to your subclass:
+Extending the RelationaModel class in CoffeeScript will add the following static methods to your subclass:

 ## initialize

 `initialize()`

 Initializes your class with it's own relational index.
-Make a habit of calling this for every Model-subclass.
+Make a habit of calling this for every RelationaModel-subclass.
 If you forget to call this method for subclasses of classes with associations, the subclasses its associations will be made on its superclass. *tl;dr*: unexpectedbehaviorocalypse.

 ## hasOne()
 `hasOne( property, modelName, options={} )`